rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/README.md

 During the lab, I also tested Sophos' **Critical Attack Warning** capability using a controlled security test scenario.

-When the test triggered the feature, Sophos Central presented a prominent **"You're under attack"** warning and provided an attack-level view rather than presenting the activity as only an individual endpoint detection.
+When triggered, Sophos Central presented an **"You're under attack"** warning and provided an attack-level view rather than showing the activity only as an individual endpoint detection.

 ![Sophos Critical Attack Warning](Images/sophos-critical-attack-warning.png)

-The corresponding Attack Details view provided additional context about the affected device, user, threat, severity, and other available information.
+The corresponding **Attack Details** view provided additional context about the affected device, user, threat, severity, and available investigation information.

 ![Sophos Attack Details](Images/sophos-attack-details.png)

-This was useful for understanding the difference between investigating an individual detection and viewing a broader security incident at the environment level.
+This helped me understand the difference between investigating an individual endpoint detection and viewing a broader security event at the environment level.

 ---